-In these situations, the only thing you can do is raise your hands in surrender while doing the best to get through it all.
+In these situations, the only thing you can do is raise your hands in surrender while doing your best to get through it all.

 Thank you for your patience.

-Are our children starved of lack of experiences?
+Are our children starved of lack of experience?

 No human can reach their ultimate potential and develop emotional, psychological and physical ortho-functionality without rich experiences.